libre-man/unix-opts/README.md

 function if actual option is supplied by user.

-`:description` — description of the option (it will be used in `describe` command).
+`:description` — description of the option (it will be used in `describe` function).
 This argument is optional, but it's recommended to supply it.

 `:short` — single character, short variant of the option.
 You may omit this argument if you supply `:long` variant of option.